5 Steps to Becoming a CPA in the District of Columbia

 Becoming a CPA in the District of Columbia puts you in a unique position to influence the laws and rules governing tax and financial reporting across the entire country.
 The Greater Washington Society of CPAs regularly lists opportunities for accounting professionals to volunteer for task forces established by the Federal Accounting Standards Advisory Board on such important subjects as intangible assets research.

 For that matter, District CPAs disproportionately fill the membership rolls of important regulatory bodies like FASAB and agencies like the Department of Commerce and the Securities and Exchange Commission (SEC).
-The District is the home of major financial investigations into both foreign and domestic corporations.
+The District is also the base for major financial investigations into both foreign and domestic corporations.
 Even the FBI has Special Agents with CPA licenses to track criminal syndicates and the financial cobweb that supports terrorist organizations like Al Qaeda.

 So your path in learning how to become a CPA in Washington DC can lead you to a lot of opportunities you might not find in other parts of the country.
 With the five steps listed here, you can get the ball rolling to a future in some of the most exciting accounting roles you will find anywhere in the United States.